What requirements must natural ingredients for health products comply with to be allowed on the European market?

 New natural ingredients in the European market must be registered for use in traditional herbal medicinal products (THMP).
 If you are a supplier of new ingredients, then you must comply with this procedure.
 Failure to comply means you cannot enter the European market.

 - European buyers of your natural ingredients for herbal medicinal products may also have additional buyer requirements.
-Do not enter into an agreement if you are unable to meet these requirements, as this will put your trading relationship at risk.
+Do not enter into an agreement with buyers if you are unable to meet their requirements, as this will put your trading relationship at risk.

 - Check if your natural ingredients for health products are new.
 If they are, then you must register them.
-For information on how to do this, click here.
+For information on how to do this, visit the European Commission’s herbal medicines product page.

 - Visit the EPing website for an overview of country-specific measures that could affect the trade of natural ingredients for health products and that differ from the international standards.
 You can also find a list of contact persons per country appointed by the World Trade Organisation (WTO) here.